DojoEntertainment/dojoentertainment.github.io/_posts/2024-12-25-home-alone-inspired-drinking-game-blog-post.md

 ---

-**Home Alone Drinking Game Fun for Adults**
+Home Alone Drinking Game Fun for Adults.
 The holiday season is upon us and what better way to enjoy a classic festive film than with a fun drinking game inspired by "Home Alone" This game is perfect whether you are hosting a small gathering or just want to add a little extra cheer to your movie night Grab your favorite drinks and get ready for a booby-trapped adventure with Kevin McCallister

 **Materials Needed**